hmvp/partsim/README.txt

 4.1 Efficiënt thread-management
 De manier waarop het maken en stoppen van threads is geregeld is zeer efficiënt.
 Bovendien vermijd het race-condities waarbij meerdere threads tegelijkertijd proberen uit te vinden of ze moeten stoppen.
 [TODO Hoe dan? :-)]

-[TODO Besides the basic behavior as explained above, you are allowed to do some nice and extra on the simulation of systems of particles and/or the load balancing and synchronization.
-This may lead top a bonus on your grade (which will not exceed 10), but this bonus will only be assigned for something with regard to load balancing and/or synchronization.
-Explain your approach in the documentation.]